primeroIMS/primero/doc/getting_started_development.md

 Primero is partially configured with a number of yaml files.
 There are example versions of these files provided for local development.
 They need to be copied to the correct locations in order for Primero to function.

 Execute these from the root directory of the repository.
+You may want to review these files and potentially make changes to them once they have been copied.
 ```bash
 cp config/database.yml.development config/database.yml
 cp config/locales.yml.development config/locales.yml